MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/accessible-diagramon-premises-ediscovery-flow.md

 # Accessible diagram - On-premises eDiscovery Flow

-This article is an accessible text version of the diagram named On-premises eDiscovery Flow.
+**Summary:** This article is an accessible text version of the diagram named On-premises eDiscovery Flow.

 This poster provides details about the architecture and flow of data across server products.